nubisproject/nubis-docs/PREREQUISITES.md

 If you are new to git or GitHub, you are probably better familiarizing yourself with that first.

 You don't strictly speaking need a GitHub account, but if you plan on contributing back, you'll need one.
 It doesn't have to be special, just any old account will do.
+To set up for a GitHub account, click [here](https://github.com/join).

 ### git
 All our source-control is in Git, so you'll need a git client of some kind.
 Most distributions include a git client that you can install with your package manager.
 You can also get git directly from their [downloads site](https://git-scm.com/downloads).